gradle/declarative-gradle/docs/ROADMAP.md

 * DCL Language and Tooling APIs are released as Incubating
   * More language features to support key use cases (version catalogs, polymorphic containers etc.)
   * Built-in opinionated formatter/linter (cli & ide)
-* Backwards compatibility concerns are addressed
-  * Dealing with different versions of software types over time
-  * Dealing with changes to DCL language over time
-  * Dealing with changes to DCL tooling libraries over time
 * IDE language support is enhanced
   * IntelliJ IDEA and Android Studio ship with DCL support
   * Language Server and associated IDE plugins are published